Oasis of the Seas at sea

 Line Up: Wait times for the surf simulators and zip line can seem endless.
 Grab a drink or a snack before you go to make waiting in line less painful.
 Tip: Arrive early in the morning to avoid the crowds.

-Watch Your Bill: About one-half of the 20-plus onboard restaurants are considered specialty dining.
+Watch Your Bill: More than half of the 20-plus onboard restaurants are considered specialty dining.
 It’s certainly tempting to splurge on these dining options – which makes it easier to spend more money than you originally planned.

 Spa and Gym Extras: While the gym is free to use, classes and workshops are not.
 And as on most cruises, staffers are trained to hawk products and add-ons in the spa.